jchan172/personalwebsite/README.md

     cd app-root/
     gem install rack # version 1.6.4 worked for me

 Get the backup of your previous database.
-For me, I had to get it off Heroku, so first get the public URL of where the backup is
+For me, I had to get it off Heroku, so first get the public URL of where the backup is located.

     heroku pg:backups public-url b001 --app my-heroku-app # copy the output (a super long URL)

 Now actually download the backup from Heroku.

-    curl -o yourdbbackup.dump <url from previous step>
+    curl -o yourdbbackup.dump "https://the.urlfromprev.io/usstep"

 Push the database backup file up to OpenShift.
 Open a new terminal window.